 1. Make it prompt.

-Setting up automated receipts and thank-you emails could be a huge time-saver for your nonprofit and help prevent donor recognition from falling through the cracks.
-Still, don’t forget about snail mail—a direct-mail follow up can add a nice touch and show donors that you value every donation you receive.
-If you want some more tips on using direct mail to communicate with your donors, GivingMail’s direct mail guide is a great resource.
+55% of U.S. donors prefer to be thanked for their gifts via email, so be sure to have automated thank-you emails set up to keep donor recognition from falling through the cracks.
+However, don’t forget about direct mail—a physical follow-up letter can add a thoughtful touch and show donors that you value their support.
+For more tips on using direct mail to communicate with your donors, Pursuant’s direct mail fundraising for nonprofits guide is a great resource.

 2. Make it personal.

+- Addressing the donor by name.
 The more your donor feels like your communications are to them specifically from you specifically, the stronger a bond you’ll forge between them and your organization.

 3. Make it powerful.